ristemingov/adventofcode-2023/README.md

 1. Ensure you have Rust installed.
 You can download it from [here](https://www.rust-lang.org/tools/install).
 2. Clone this repository.
-3. Navigate to the day's directory you want to run.
-4. Run `cargo run DAY PART` in the terminal.
+3. Run `cargo run DAY PART` in the terminal.
 DAY is the day that we want to solve [1-25], PART is the part we want to solve of that day [1-2].

 ## Progress